Kevin-0u/TradingView-8SMA/README.md

-# SMA Cloud & Multi-SMA Indicator
+# SMA Cloud, Multi-SMA & Parabolic SAR Indicator

-A **TradingView Pine Script indicator** that lets you track up to **eight customizable Simple Moving Averages (SMAs)** in one clean view.
+A **TradingView Pine Script indicator** that combines:

+- Up to **eight customizable Simple Moving Averages (SMAs)**
+- A dynamic **SMA Cloud** between the first two SMAs
+- The classic **Parabolic SAR** trend-following indicator

-It’s designed to make trend direction, support/resistance zones, and momentum shifts easier to see at a glance.
+It’s designed to help you quickly spot trend direction, support/resistance, and momentum shifts — all in one clean view.

 ---

 ## 🚀 Key Features (For Traders)

 - **SMA Cloud**
   A shaded cloud is drawn between the first two SMAs, helping you visualize when price is trending vs consolidating.
   > ℹ️ If either of the first two SMAs is hidden, the cloud won’t appear.

-- **Flexible Setup**
+- **Multiple SMAs**
-  Define the length of each SMA to fit your trading style — from short-term momentum (5–10 bars) to long-term trend following (100–200 bars).
+  Track up to 8 SMAs at once.
+Configure each length independently to fit your style — from short-term momentum (5–10 bars) to long-term trends (100–200 bars).

+- **Parabolic SAR**
+  Built-in SAR points appear above or below price, highlighting potential trend reversals and trailing stop levels.

 - **Toggle Visibility**
-  Show or hide each SMA individually, both on the chart and in the summary table, keeping your workspace clean.
+  Show or hide each SMA and the SAR indicator individually, both on the chart and in the summary table, keeping your workspace clean.

 - **Color-Coded Summary Table**
-  A compact table at the top of the chart displays the latest SMA values, color-coded for quick interpretation.
+  A compact table at the top of the chart displays the latest SMA values (and optionally SAR), color-coded for quick interpretation.

 ---

 ## 📈 Why Use This Indicator?

-- Confirm trend direction at a glance with multiple SMAs.
+- Confirm trend direction with SMAs and SMA Cloud.
-- Identify bullish/bearish momentum shifts when SMAs cross and the SMA cloud changes color.
+- Identify momentum shifts when SMAs cross or SAR flips position.
+- Use SAR as a trailing stop guide to lock in profits.
-- Keep charts uncluttered with a streamlined SMA overview table.
+- Keep charts uncluttered with a consolidated SMA/SAR overview table.

 ---

 ## ⚙️ How to Use

 1. Add the indicator to your TradingView chart.
-2. Open the settings panel to configure up to 8 SMA lengths.
+2. Open the settings panel to configure:
+   - Up to 8 SMA lengths
+   - SAR parameters (step, maximum)
-3. Decide which SMAs to display on the chart and in the summary table.
+3. Choose which SMAs and whether SAR should be shown on chart and/or in the summary table.
-4. Use the SMA Cloud (first two SMAs) as a visual cue for trend strength and possible reversals.
+4. Use the SMA Cloud and SAR together for trend confirmation and potential entry/exit signals.

 ---